bballdave025/manuscript-waste-reuse-finder/README.md

 ```

 While the GDR is no longer extant, nor is its State Archive Management department, I imagine the Rostock City Archives still exist.

+## Tool Description for the Family History Technology Workshop

+I am working on a tool, now informally referred to as "Fragment Finder", that will open up new sources of names, dates, etc. applicable to family history.
+These interesting and useful fragments will be defined and discussed in the second paragraph.
+The purpose of this tool is to take large numbers of document images from archives, libraries, and collections and find those images which contain reused manuscript fragments.
+The prototype tool consists of a Neural-Network model created by using transfer learning from ResNet-50.
+The fragment images used to train and test the tool were retrieved from FamilySearch as well as from university and national libraries.
+We – I and Keith Prisbrey, who deferred to me for this presentation – used a labeled dataset of 622 images, of which approximately 1 in 10 showed fragments.
+After training, our accuracy on the test set was 96.77%.
+Our tool, with continued development and training, will permit finding reused manuscript fragments.

+Manuscript fragments are, quite simply, pages or groups of pages which have handwriting on them, but which do not contain the complete original work.
+The present tool is especially concerned with single pieces of so-called waste parchment – or even waste paper – that were reused to make bindings or book covers for new codices/books.
+Some reused manuscript fragments originated from fancy, expensive, and literary sources called Decorated or Illuminated Manuscripts – the Book of Kells being one conspicuous example.
+Others include contracts, arrest records, deeds, land-grants, notes of debts due to the bookmaker, and other records that include names, dates, locations, professions, and relationships.

 ## Details of the Model